 Correct use of this care guide can prolong the lifespan of your prettyFIT product.

 We recommend the following methods to care for your shoes and handbags:

 Napa Leather (smooth finished leather)

-- Use a clean, damp cloth to wipe soiled spots and ensure all dirt has been removed.
+- Use a clean, damp cloth to wipe soiled spots to remove all dirt.

 - Buff lightly with a soft cloth and let dry.

 - Leather shoes must not be dried under intense sunlight or by hair-dryer to prevent cracks.

 - Remove any dust or dirt that has accumulated on the shoe with a soft brush.